BlackButterfli/group6_project/README.md

 # INTRODUCTION #

-This is a user-friendly program designed for to perform various tasks related to gene analysis.
+This is a user-friendly program designed to perform various tasks related to gene analysis.
 This all-in-one solution operates from a single file, utilizing a collection of Python functions stored in a separate script.
 No coding experience is necessary – just follow the straightforward installation process and instructions to unlock a range of tasks related to gene analysis effortlessly.
 When executing the program, you'll be greeted by an intuitive menu presenting the following options: